unytics/airbyte_serverless/README.md

 We believe, [like Airbyte](https://docs.airbyte.com/understanding-airbyte/basic-normalization), that it is a good thing to decouple data moving and data transformation.
 To shape your data you may want to use a tool such as dbt.
 Thus, we follow the EL-T philosophy.

+## Credits

+The generation of the sample connector configuration in yaml is heavily inspired from the code of `octavia` CLI developed by airbyte.

 ## Contribute

 Any contribution is more than welcome 🤗!
 - Add a ⭐ on the repo to show your support
 - Raise an issue to raise a bug or suggest improvements
 - Open a PR!
-Below are some suggestions:
+Below are some suggestions of work to be done:
+  - improve secrets management
+  - implement a CLI
+  - manage configurations as yaml files
   - implement the `get_logs` method of `BigQueryDestination`
   - add a new destination connector (Cloud Storage?)
   - add more serverless deployment examples.